Microscopic Polyangiitis (MPA)

 Medications that suppress the immune system form the foundation of treatment for MPA.
 There are a variety of immunosuppressive medications that are used in MPA, each of which has individual side effects.

-Each immunosuppressive drug has a unique set of potential side effects.
+Because these medications suppress the immune system, there is an increased risk of developing serious infections.
+Each immunosuppressive drug also has a unique set of potential side effects.
 Monitoring for the side effects associated with each drug is critical to prevent or minimize their occurrence.
 Also, the fact that a patient may initially tolerate treatment does not guarantee that tolerance will remain the same over time.
 This makes ongoing monitoring essential, and in some instances, monitoring for long-term side effects may be important even after the drug is stopped.

 What is the outlook for patients with MPA?